 The Board considers that it is of a size and has a balance of skills, knowledge and experience that is appropriate for its business.
 The Executive Management Team provides the Board with an appropriate view of the detail of the business, which, together with the benefit of their significant collective experience of the UK house building industry, enables the Board to discharge its duties and responsibilities effectively.
 The Non-Executive Directors bring a wealth of experience and understanding from outside the Company which enables them to challenge and help develop proposals on the Company’s strategy.

 In considering the independence of each Non-Executive Director, the Board has taken into consideration the guidance provided by the Code.
-The Board considers that all Non-Executive Directors holding office during the year to be independent in accordance with Provision 10 of the Code, as they each:
+The Board considers all Non-Executive Directors holding office during the year, save for John Tutte, to be independent in accordance with Provision 10 of the Code, as they each:

 - have not been employed by the Company or Group;

 - have no material business relationship with the Company;

 - do not participate in the Company’s employee share plans or pension scheme;

 - have not received additional remuneration beyond the director’s fee displayed on page 145 of this Annual Report;

 - have no close family ties with any of the Company’s Directors, Executive Management Team or advisers;

 - have no significant links with other Directors through involvement in other companies;

 - do not represent a significant shareholder; and